 - Focus - see objects comfortably and clearly all the time

-If your child has an IEP, schedule a comprehensive vision exam by contacting Clayton Heights Optometry Vision Therapy Center in Surrey today.
+If your child has an IEP, schedule a comprehensive vision test by contacting Clayton Heights Optometry Vision Therapy Center in Surrey today.

 Our practice serves patients from Surrey, Cloverdale, Langley, and Maple Ridge, BC and surrounding communities.